nasr4/golang_rhel_os_check/README.md

 I am reading in the 40th character which in the above example reads in "6".

-I am reading in a one-byte character only as opposed to the whole file contents in order to reduce space complexity.
+I am reading in a one-byte character only as opposed to the whole file contents in order to reduce memory consumption.